allanvigiano/oplab_test/README.md

 }
 function checkP2(board) {
-    //When the player leave 0 or 1 stone at the board, he winds. if(board == 0 || board == 1) {
+    //When the player leaves 0 or 1 stone at the board, he wins. if(board == 0 || board == 1) {
         return true;
     }